 The joint IBA and OECD Report was published in May 2019.
-Australian lawyer Robert Wyld, the principal author of the Report, will present the findings, and fellow member of the IBA anti-corruption division Gary Hughes will link to issues arising for New Zealand lawyers.
+Australian lawyer Robert Wyld, the principal author of the Report, presents the findings, and fellow member of the IBA anti-corruption division Gary Hughes links to issues arising for New Zealand lawyers.

 - Learn more about the context of the Panama Papers and later disclosures.